Central Statistics Office (CSO) - Dublin, Ireland

 Challenges and Sector Impact

-The Irish dairy sector faces significant challenges, with a reported 59% decrease in average income for dairy farmers over the past year.
-The CSO's announcement of increased dairy product prices in November has wide implications for producers and consumers, prompting strategic adaptations in the industry.
+The Irish dairy sector faces significant challenges.
+The CSO's announcement of increased dairy product prices in November has wide implications, prompting strategic adaptations in the industry.
 Agricultural output prices surged by 21.9% in the year up to November 2024, driven by a 41.9% increase in milk prices.
 As of December 2024, a 2% decrease in the number of dairy cows in Ireland was reported, indicating potential long-term market adjustments.
 Additionally, the CSO's consumer price index (CPI) data showed an annual inflation rate of 2.9% as of October 2025, the highest since March 2024.
 However, a substantial decline of over 11% in milk and crop prices was reported in the past year leading up to September 2025, reflecting ongoing sector challenges.
+Furthermore, recent data from the CSO indicated a significant decline in milk prices, experiencing a substantial decline of 30.4% in the year leading up to December 2025.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.